 The hospital bandages weren’t aesthetically pleasing when I wore a bikini.

 My best friend, Lana (not her real name), ran towards me in the dark.
 I sat on the asphalt next to the moped I had just crashed driving us out of the hotel parking lot on the island of Santorini, Greece.
-She had been thrown into the air to land ahead of me at what seemed like half a block away.
+She had been thrown into the air to land ahead of me at what seemed half a block away.
 She reached me after all those yards and gasped.

 “Oh my god!”
 She stared down my body.